orbi8r/iss-a3/README.md

   - Panel header and content areas

 ### Media and Documents
-- `video/WebVideo.mp4` - Source frames for the presentation
+- `video/WebVideo.mp4` - Source frames for the presentation (created with Godot Engine and GDScript)
 - `resume/resume.pdf` - CV for embedding in panel 2
+- `music/C418-HauntMuskie.mp3` - Background music for the portfolio

 ## Interface Features